irahorecka/gardenofrecipes/recipes/md/easy-crisp-pickles.md

 ## Instructions

-1. Put cucumbers, dill, and 1 T canning salt into each quart jar
+1. Put cucumbers, dill, and 1 tbsp canning salt into each quart jar
 2. Mix the brine ingredients together
 3. Pour brine into jars and seal tightly
 4. Place jars in a pot of cold water with a rack at the bottom